Joy Reid Gives Joe Biden Pass on N-Word in Primetime Debut

 — Vernon Jones (@RepVernonJones) July 20, 2020

-Quoting someone else, Biden used the “n-word” thirteen times over three separate hearings in 1985, according to U.S. Senate hearing transcripts.
-Some video clips of a couple of the instances have circulated online in recent weeks, but the extent to which Biden went in three days of U.S. Senate hearings in the summer of 1985 to use the “n-word” repeatedly–13 total times over three days of hearings–has gone unreported until this week.
+Quoting someone else, Biden used the “N-word” thirteen times over three separate hearings in 1985, according to U.S. Senate hearing transcripts.
+Some video clips of a couple of the instances have circulated online in recent weeks, but the extent to which Biden went in three days of U.S. Senate hearings in the summer of 1985 to use the “N-word” repeatedly–13 total times over three days of hearings–has gone unreported until this week.

 Biden’s campaign still has not addressed questions about this, and the first interview he gave since this came out was with MSNBC’s Reid, who failed to ask him about it.